Farmers Are Using Technology to Adapt to a Changing Climate

 This is the right way forward: Allow farmers to try different approaches and innovate, coming up with creative solutions to problems rather than ordering them around with rules and regulations that may do more harm than the good that is intended.

 Many in the EU take the wrong approach.
-The proposed policy initiative, European Green Deal includes a command-and-control plan to devote a quarter of the continent’s farmland to organic production.
+The proposed policy initiative, Accord vert européen includes a command-and-control plan to devote a quarter of the continent’s farmland to organic production.
 It’s a recipe for farm production to drop, food prices to rise and conversion of rainforest in Brazil into farmland so they can help feed Europe.

 This may not trouble the bureaucrats in Brussels, but it ought to worry just about everyone else—especially people who raise concerns over agriculture’s role in climate change.
 Instead of growing less food on more land, which is what these new plans essentially mandate, we should strive to grow more food on less land.